matrix-org/sliding-sync/room_list.md

     next_batch: "s1"
 }
 ```
-Clients don't need to paginate through the entire list of rooms.
-When operating in streaming mode,
+Clients don't need to paginate through the entire list of rooms so they can ignore `p.next` if they wish.
+If they want to paginate, they provide the value of `p.next` in the next request along with the `next_batch` value,
+to pin the results to a particular snapshot in time.

+If a request comes in without a pagination token but with a `?since=` value, this swaps this API into **streaming mode**.

-rooms will be sent to the client based on their sort preferences.
-E.g if `sort: ["by_recency"]` then
+When operating in **streaming mode**, rooms will be sent to the client based on their `sort` preferences:
-every event in ANY room (even ones not returned to the client before) will be sent to the client.
-The fields
+ - `by_recency`: any event in ANY room the client is joined to (even ones not returned to the client before) will cause the room to be sent to the client.
+ - `by_tag`: any time ANY room tag is changed in this user's account data, send the room to the client.
+ - `by_name`: any time ANY room data involved in [calculating the room name](https://spec.matrix.org/unstable/client-server-api/#calculating-the-display-name-for-a-room) changes, send the room to the client.
+ - `by_member_count`: any time ANYONE joins or leaves a room the client is joined to, send the room to the client.

-present in the response depends on the `fields` in the request and whether the room ID in question has been
+The fields present in the response depends on the `fields` in the request and whether the room ID in question has been
 added to the tracked list.
 Any room that wasn't previously tracked but now is will return all the `fields` in
 the request.
 That means `streaming_add: true` is required for all fields to be present.
 Already tracked rooms will
-only return the respective fields that have changed e.g `timestamp` on new events.
+only return the respective fields that have changed e.g `timestamp` on new events, to avoid sending redundant data.

-The tracked room IDs can be fed into a few different APIs.
+The tracked room IDs can now be fed into a few different APIs.

 ### Room Summary API